Online Since 1999 Site Secure

 EE - free roaming as an optional extra

-Austria, Azores, Belgium, Bulgaria, Canary Islands, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, French Guiana, Germany, Gibraltar (UK), Greece, Guadeloupe, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Madeira, Malta, Martinique, Mayotte, Poland, Portugal, Reunion Islands, Romania, Saint Barthelemy, Saint Martin (French), San Marino, Slovakia, Slovenia, Spain, Sweden, The Netherlands, Vatican City, Iceland, Norway, Liechtenstein, Switzerland, Monaco, Isle of Man, Jersey and Guernsey.
+Austria, Azores, Belgium, Bulgaria, Croatia, Cyprus (excludes northern Cyprus), Czech Republic, Canary Islands, Denmark, Estonia, Finland, France, French Guiana, Germany, Gibraltar, Greece, Guadeloupe, Guernsey, Hungary, Iceland, Isle of Man, Italy, Jersey, Latvia, Lichtenstein, Lithuania, Luxembourg, Madeira, Malta, Martinique, Mayotte, Monaco, Netherlands, Norway, Poland, Portugal, Reunion Islands, Romania, San Marino, Saint Martin (French), Saint Barthelemy, Slovakia, Slovenia, Spain, Sweden, Switzerland and Vatican City (Italy).

-EE also has a ‘Roam Abroad’ pass, which lets you roam for free in the above places as well as in the US, Canada, Mexico, Australia and New Zealand, for 53 locations in total.
-This is available as a free ‘Smart Benefit’ on certain plans, or as a £10 per month extra.
+EE also has a ‘Roam Abroad’ pass, which lets you roam for free in the above places as well as in the US, Canada, Mexico, Australia and New Zealand, for 52 locations in total.
+This is available as a free ‘Inclusive Extra’ on certain plans, or as a £25 per month extra.

-Note that even though EE now has a 5G service in the UK, it doesn’t at the time of writing let you access 5G when roaming.
+Note that even though EE now has a 5G service in the UK, it doesn’t at the time of writing advertise 5G when roaming, though some users report getting a 5G signal anyway.
 The network also has a 50GB monthly roaming limit.

 O2 - roam free in up to 75 destinations